HurSungYun/kafbat-ui-serde-protobuf-descriptor/docker-compose/README.md

 ```
 This runs a comprehensive automated test that:
 - Builds the project
-- Starts MinIO and Kafka
+- Starts RustFS and Kafka
 - Uploads descriptor to S3
 - Starts Kafka UI with S3 configuration
 - Validates S3 connectivity and descriptor loading